Skip to content

 Join us for a conversation with Phil Hochberg, the voice of the Washington Senators and Terps.
 Learn about Phil’s Syracuse University days with Marv Albert and Ted Koppel and his amazing attachment to the historic fabric of Washington.

-Categories A Personal Story Tags baseball, Washington Senators 2 Comments
+Categories A Personal Story Tags Baseball, Washington Senators 2 Comments

 The Fire that Destroyed our Old Ballpark: Boundary Field

-October 27, 2021August 11, 2014 by ghostsofdc
+April 27, 2026August 11, 2014 by ghostsofdc

 Firemen putting out the Boundary Field fire